david-simoes-93/ArcadePi/README.md

         X-GNOME-Autostart-enabled=true

-Now, download some games, put them in the Games folder (some are already configured), and, to actually run the game
+Now, download some games, put them in the Games folder (some are already configured), and, to actually run the arcade

     sudo pip3 install pynput
     sudo apt install python3-pil.imagetk
+    cd ~/ArcadePi
     python3 Arcade.py